-Funded by Community Food & Health, this group helps to develop healthy relationships with food.
+This group helps to develop healthy relationships with food.
 Clients can learn to grow herbs and fresh produce and learn to prepare and enjoy the benefits of a healthy, nutritious diet to positively impact on their physical health both now and for the future.
 Additional activities within this group focus on meal planning, budgeting, and more.
 It will help promote social interaction, reduce loneliness and isolation, increase confidence and self-esteem and help build trusting new relationships with others as well as being a lot of fun.

 Hosted by a Break The Silence Volunteer, this evening group is designed for Clients of all abilities.
 The RIOT group is all about having fun, getting some fresh air, meeting new people, developing relationships, increasing confidence, self-esteem and enjoying a healthy activity at your own pace.

 Funding from Peoples Health Trust with money raised by Health Engage through The Health Lottery enabled us to offer a weekly therapeutic music group for 24 months.
 Survivors can learn and practice the harpsicle, interact with others, learn to develop healthy relationships, increase their social interaction and reduce feelings of loneliness and isolation, build their confidence and increase self-esteem.
 The harpsicle promotes physical and emotional healing properties with harp therapy participants in other studies reporting increased relaxation, improvement in sleep, decreased pain and anxiety, stabilisation of vital signs, and improvement in mood.